 Paternity, time-sharing, and child support cases can be highly emotional and traumatic for everyone involved.
 You need a lawyer on your side that understand that to help you through the process.
 Parents often do not know their rights or responsibilities.
 It is recommended that you obtain the services of an attorney concerning your rights in a paternity case, your children’s rights, and your responsibilities.
 We can understand and analyze your unique circumstances to help you to make decisions in your best interest and the best interests of your family and we work hard to achieve your goals.

 A paternity action is a legal proceeding to establish the paternity of a child.
 Sometimes the parties agree as to the paternity of the child.
 Sometimes it is disputed and a DNA test is used to establish paternity or disestablish paternity.
-Only once paternity has been established can a father of a child born out of a valid marriage have his rights to time-sharing and parental responsibility determined by a Court.
+Only once paternity has been established can a father of a child born outside of a valid marriage have his rights to time-sharing and parental responsibility determined by a Court.
 Once paternity is established through such an action a father can seek to establish a parenting plan including time-sharing (custody/visitation) and parental responsibility (decision making).
 Paternity can also be established by other methods for the purposes of child support but they do not resolve the issues of time-sharing and parental responsibility.
 Call us for a consultation with one of our lawyers concerning your rights as a parent or your paternity case on (786) 539-4935.

 PARENTING PLANS (CUSTODY/VISITATION/PARENTAL RESPONSIBILITY)